Skip to main content

 The HPG axis is the master regulator of reproductive physiology, governed by the pulsatile secretion of Gonadotropin-Releasing Hormone (GnRH) from the hypothalamus.
 GnRH binds to its receptor (GnRHR) on the anterior pituitary’s gonadotroph cells, triggering a downstream signaling cascade that results in the synthesis and release of Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH).
 These gonadotropins then act on the gonads to stimulate steroidogenesis and gametogenesis.

-Exogenous testosterone administration suppresses this axis by exerting at the level of the hypothalamus and pituitary, reducing endogenous GnRH and gonadotropin secretion.
+Exogenous testosterone administration suppresses this axis by exerting negative feedback at the level of the hypothalamus and pituitary, reducing endogenous GnRH and gonadotropin secretion.
 Gonadorelin therapy circumvents this suppression by acting as a GnRH agonist directly at the pituitary.

 Its pulsatile administration is critical; it mimics the endogenous GnRH secretory pattern, preventing the receptor downregulation and desensitization that would occur with continuous exposure.
 This maintains the functional integrity of the gonadotroph cells and preserves downstream signaling to the gonads, thus averting testicular atrophy and sustaining intratesticular testosterone concentrations necessary for spermatogenesis.